becuz/DartOfLife/README.md

 DartOfLife
 ==========

-Simple implementation of Conwoy's Game of Life in Dart
+Simple implementation of Conwoy's Game of Life in Dart, developed at the Vienna Dart Flight School 2014 hackaton.